mantik-ai/tutorials/tutorials/containers/README.md

 ## Option 3: Build from definition file

-The most felxible option to build apptainer images is to define [definition files](https://apptainer.org/docs/user/main/definition_files.html) (sometimes also called recipes).
+The most flexible option to build Apptainer images is to write [definition files](https://apptainer.org/docs/user/main/definition_files.html) (also called _recipes_).

 As recipes are well-documented already, we will only cover the bare necessities for building from Docker images.